victorioussolutionsltd/turbo_categories/README.md

 The backend is powered by NestJS, with TypeORM configured to use PostgreSQL.
 There is no authentication needed for running this project.

+The Categories controller has endpoints responsible for more data manipulation.
+The DTO types can be used for validation.
+NestJS is a very clean and elegant solution, enforcing some good architectural practices and patterns.

 <img src="assets/lifecycle.png" alt="life cycle" width="100%">